Healing From Trauma With Professional Guidance

 How trauma affects mental health

-Millions of people experience traumatic events in life.
-Trauma can affect anyone regardless of age, race, gender, or socioeconomic status.
-The effects of unhealed trauma can last a lifetime if left untreated and result in more serious challenges, including mental illnesses like PTSD.
-In addition, trauma has been linked to several damaging impacts on the physical body, including the immune system, blood sugar levels, and digestive health.
+A traumatic event can affect anyone, regardless of age, race, gender, or socioeconomic status.
+The effects of unhealed trauma can last a lifetime if left untreated and may eventually result in more serious challenges, including mental illnesses like PTSD.
+In addition, trauma has been linked to several damaging impacts on the immune system, blood sugar levels, and digestive health.

-For improved health after trauma, addressing challenges adversely impacting your mental and physical health can be valuable.
-Attending therapy for mental and emotional traumas can provide immune support as your mind and body heal, and you understand that what happened to you was not your fault.
-To understand how to find support, it may first be beneficial to understand the primary causes of trauma in adults.
+For improved health after trauma, addressing the related challenges that may be adversely impacting your mental and physical health can be valuable.
+Attending therapy for mental and emotional trauma can help you heal from these experiences and related conditions like post-traumatic stress disorder.
+To understand how to find support, it may be beneficial to first understand the most common primary causes of trauma in adults.

-Below are some of the most common causes of adult trauma disorders and challenges.
+Below are some of the most common causes of adult trauma disorders and related challenges.

 When primary caregivers do not meet the emotional and physical needs of their infants and young children, it can result in the child developing an insecure attachment that carries over into adulthood.
-Adults with an insecure attachment style may struggle to develop secure relationship bonds without intervention.
-However, studies show that adults can change their attachment styles to secure with professional support, education, and effort.
+Adults with an insecure attachment style may struggle to develop secure relationship bonds with others.
+However, studies suggest that adults may be able to change their attachment styles to “secure” with professional support, education, and effort.

 Early childhood abuse and neglect

-A person who experiences early childhood abuse and neglect may develop insecure attachments to their primary caregiver and experience a trauma disorder due to neglect in the formative years.
+Trauma survivors who have experienced early childhood abuse or neglect may develop insecure attachments to their primary caregiver and experience a trauma disorder or related symptoms as a result.
 Unresolved trauma can appear as mental and physical symptoms that may be difficult to cope with without professional guidance.

 Physical and sexual abuse

-People who experience physical or sexual abuse can have hidden emotional scars that make it difficult to achieve goals, form healthy relationships, and understand oneself.
-Attending therapy to reduce the effects of trauma may be beneficial to learn healthier coping skills and mindsets.
-Although the trauma is not your fault, it can take effort to move forward.
+People who experience physical or sexual abuse can have emotional scars that make it difficult to achieve goals, form healthy relationships, and understand themselves.
+Attending therapy to reduce the effects of trauma may be beneficial for learning healthier coping skills and mindsets.

-If you are experiencing sexual abuse or have experienced assault, note that the Rape, Abuse, and Incest National Network (RAINN) has a hotline dedicated to supporting individuals experiencing sexual assault, harassment, or intimate partner violence.
-You can contact them anytime by calling 800-656-HOPE (4673) or using the online chat.
+Note that the Rape, Abuse, and Incest National Network (RAINN) has a hotline dedicated to supporting individuals experiencing sexual assault, harassment, or intimate partner violence.
+You can contact them any time by calling 800-656-HOPE (4673) or using the online chat.

-Other events that can occur to induce unexpected mental trauma include but are not limited to the following:
+Other events that may cause mental trauma include but are not limited to the following:

 • The death of a loved one